yui-tan/pyPromptChecker/docs/description.md

 ## Move/Delete feature
 - ### Overview
   Provides simple file management functions.
   Images can be moved to a pre-registered favourite directory,
-moved to an arbitrary directory and can be deleted.
+  Moved to an arbitrary directory and can be deleted.
   If enable this feature, three buttons appear beneath pixmap.
   - Favourite button: Move/copy image to favourite directory.
   - Move to button: Move/copy image to any directory.
   - Delete button: Delete[^3] image file.